MicrosoftDocs/OfficeDocs-Enterprise/Enterprise/create-a-secure-guest-sharing-environment.md

 ## Set up web-only access for guest users

-You can reduce your management surface area by requiring guest users to access your teams, sites, and files by using a web browser.
+You can reduce your attack surface and ease administration by requiring guest users to access your teams, sites, and files by using a web browser only.
 This is done with an Azure AD conditional access policy.

 To restrict guests to web-ony access
 1. In Microsoft Azure, search for *Conditional access*.